TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Dash animation
 	- With all body parts skinned of course
-	- Only shows when not shooting
+	-Show Only shows when not shooting

 - Hide enemy health bars when they are under ferns or other object that's supposed to hide them